 Learning Management System (LMS)

-The JBS Learning Management System (LMS) provides a collection of self-paced, interactive online training modules for continuous improvement in health and health care.
-To get started, log in or register for a free account.
+To get started, log in using your existing JBS LMS username and password or register for a free account.
 Once registered, anyone can access and learn from the modules.
-Users can self-register by following the Instructions for Accessing the JBS Learning Management System.
+Users can self-enroll in each module by clicking on the module name and then clicking "Enroll Me."
 The LMS will keep track of course progress for you, so you can leave and come back at any time.
+Note: Check spam/junk mail folder for emails from LMS.

 RCORP Guidance Modules

 Thank you for your efforts to assist your community in responding to overdose and preventing harm related to opioid and other substance use.
-These guidance modules present you with tools to efficiently achieve your goals.
+These guidance modules present you with tools to effectively achieve your goals.
 Consider these e-learning modules to be helpful adjuncts to the orientation and technical assistance materials you may have already received.
 Brief video clips from subject matter experts and current and former RCORP grantees are an added bonus.
 Feel free to come and go as you need—you are not being graded and do not need to approach the modules in order.
 Enjoy.

 New!